 Choose RapidRAMS if…

 If you are a one-person builder writing one or two RAMS a month at most, RapidRAMS wins on pure maths.
 Roughly fifteen pounds per document with no subscription is cheaper than any flat-rate plan when your usage is that low.
-The breakeven against The Site Book's thirty pounds a month lands at about two RAMS a month - below that, pay-per-document is the honest pick.
+The breakeven against The Site Book's annual Pro price lands at about two RAMS a month - below that, pay-per-document is the honest pick.

 Recommended for: Occasional jobs - one or two RAMS a month